-UPDATE (31 March): There will be a temporary new law which will allow employees and workers who are unable to take their annual leave as a result of the coronovirus outbreak to carry over up to four weeks' paid holiday over a two-year period.
+UPDATE (31 March): There will be a temporary new law that will allow employees and workers who are unable to take their annual leave as a result of the coronavirus outbreak to carry over up to four weeks' paid holiday over a two-year period.
 This could include:

 - those self-isolating or too sick to take all their holiday

 - those sent home due to lack of work (‘laid off’ or ‘put on furlough’)

 - those who have continued working and could not take paid holiday (as in the case of key workers)